-Study Design.
-The Phase 2 trial in PGHD was a randomized, open-label, active-controlled study to assess the safety, tolerability, efficacy, pharmacokinetics, and pharmacodynamics of weekly and twice-monthly doses of eftansomatropin alfa, as compared to a daily injection of Genotropin, which is currently the standard of care for PGHD.
-Subjects were randomly assigned to receive one of three doses of eftansomatropin alfa (0.8 mg/kg/weekly, 1.2 mg/kg/weekly or 2.4 mg/kg/twice monthly) or 0.03 mg/kg/daily of Genotropin for up to 24 months.
+The Phase 2 trial in PGHD was a randomized, open-label, active-controlled study to assess the safety, tolerability, efficacy, pharmacokinetics and pharmacodynamics of weekly and twice-monthly doses of eftansomatropin alfa, as compared with a daily injection of Genotropin, the current standard of care for PGHD.
 The primary clinical endpoint was annualized height velocity (aHV) in centimeters (cm) per year (equivalent to annual growth rate), measured at six months.
 A total of 56 subjects were randomized at 27 centers in nine European countries and South Korea.
-Fifty-two subjects completed the six-month treatment (through Visit 7), meeting the primary endpoint.
-Two subjects withdrew from the study before first drug administration, and two subjects discontinued due to treatment-related adverse events ("AEs").
-Genexine and its co-developer Handok presented the latest interim results of the Phase 2 clinical trial for PGHD in March 2018 at the Endocrine Society's annual meeting.